Centre for Talented Youth Ireland: Secondary school programmes

 A summer programme for 12–17 year-olds (1st – 5th year) as part of CAT or CTY runs only at DCU premises.
 These courses give students the opportunity to study college-style and college-level courses intensively for three weeks in the summer in one of two sessions, each of which lasts three weeks.

 Because of the Irish financial situation in the mid-2000s, fewer people were able to afford the cost of the programme, especially after the Government cut CTYI's funding in 2009.
-Since, students can now attend both sessions of the course, and the age bracket has been increased to include children up to age seventeen.
+Since, the age bracket has been increased to include children up to age seventeen.

 Some of the students at the summer programme come from overseas, mostly from continental countries such as Spain, Portugal, and Italy.
-Owing to the intensive nature of the programme, a substantial proportion of the 190–250 students who attend each session are residential, living in student accommodation for the duration of the course.
+Owing to the intensive nature of the programme, a substantial proportion of the 190–280 students who attend each session are residential, living in student accommodation for the duration of the course.
 However, students can also commute, attending the course as the residential students do but going home at the end of the day and returning in the morning.

-In 2018, the following courses were offered:
+In 2026, the following courses were offered: